The best description of this section of my site is something like “Twitter of my own” and Nadia’s words:

 03 March • 11:12 PM

 I should probably start selling a service like “why you don’t actually use your personal website” more explicitly with my Webcraft sites.
-Mostly because I’m annoyed at abondoned websites, and particularly annoyed when they’re websites I’ve made.
+Mostly because I’m annoyed at abandoned websites, and particularly annoyed when they’re websites I’ve made.

 I’ve seen enough failure modes to have fixes for the most common ones, and am especially sensitive to things that are likely to be Ugh Field generators.